cognitive-catalyst/ignite-electron/plugins/r_r/README.md

 The Import CSV for GT button will allow you to select a single column csv of queries.
 This allows you to automatically step through a set of predetermined queries and ranking the results.
 This approach is highly recommended but the Query Text field is also editable for entering questions "on the fly".

 The Submit/Start/Next button will ask the next question to the collection/ranker.
-When pressed, the current rankings will be appended to output.csv in the ignite-electron-alpha folder.
+When pressed, the current rankings will be appended to output.csv in the ignite-electron- folder.
 The ability to choose an output file will be added in a future release.

 ### Basic instructions
 1. Select a Cluster and collection (optionally, select a ranker)